-Students are encouraged to pay fees as soon as possible to avoid possible delays in participation in activities and athletics, or the privilege to park on school grounds.
-All of these fees can be paid online, through our on-line payment system.
-If you would prefer to send a check, it should be made out to Chelmsford Public Schools and delivered to the people identified in each section.
-Make note of the name of the student and the fee(s) you are paying on the check.
+Students are encouraged to pay fees as soon as possible to avoid possible delays in participation in activities and athletics.
+These fees can be paid on-line, through our on-line payment system.
+If you would prefer to send a check, it should be made out to Chelmsford Public Schools and delivered to